 Luke Handlos

-Luke earned his BS in Biochemistry from Northwest Missouri State University, graduating with a 4.0 GPA.
-As an undergraduate, he completed a summer NSF-funded Research Experience for Undergraduates (REU) at Kansas State University, where he used co-crystallization to study FDA-approved co-formers aimed at improving the solubility of a potential anti-inflammatory and anti-cancer compound.
-He later presented this work at the 2022 ACS Midwest Regional Meeting at the University of Iowa.
-Luke is a recipient of the Iowa Pathway to Graduate Excellence Award and was inducted into Gamma Sigma Epsilon, where he served as Sergeant-at-Arms.
-Now a PhD student in the Washington Lab at the University of Iowa, his research centers on genome maintenance under replication stress, specifically through template switching and translesion synthesis.
-He is currently studying the fork-remodeling helicase Rad5 and using steered molecular dynamics simulations to explore DNA translocation mechanisms in TLS polymerases like polymerase eta.
-Outside the lab, Luke enjoys baking, fishing, reading fantasy novels, working out, and cheering on Hawkeye basketball and football.
+Luke earned a BS in Biochemistry from Northwest Missouri State University with a 4.0 GPA.
+As an undergraduate, he completed an NSF-funded REU at Kansas State University, using co-crystallization to study FDA-approved co-formers aimed at improving solubility of a potential anti-inflammatory and anti-cancer compound.
+He presented this work at the 2022 ACS Midwest Regional Meeting.
+Luke received the Iowa Pathway to Graduate Excellence Award and was inducted into Gamma Sigma Epsilon, serving as Sergeant-at-Arms.
+Now a PhD student in the Washington Lab at the University of Iowa, his research focuses on genome maintenance under replication stress, particularly through template switching and translesion synthesis.
+He studies the fork-remodeling helicase Rad5 and uses steered molecular dynamics to explore DNA translocation in TLS polymerases like polymerase eta.
+Outside the lab, Luke enjoys baking, fishing, reading fantasy, working out, and Hawkeye sports.